rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 The Kivy Camera widget does not work on Android, neither does the OpenCV camera.
 Try the [Xcamera widget](https://github.com/kivy-garden/xcamera) from the Kivy Garden, it still has issues but is currently the only choice for an camera preview as part of a layout.
 Another option is [CameraXF](https://github.com/RobertFlatt/Android-for-Python/tree/main/cameraxf), a turnkey full screen photo, video, and image analysis camera.

+## Back Button and Gesture

+On Android a back button/gesture pauses an app.
+From Kivy it does not appear possible to overload this behavior.
+Anybody know a way?

 ## Kivy Lifecycle

 Follow the [Kivy Lifecycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle), it abstracts the app behavior that Android expects.